ColinJ69/ScanAi/README.md

 # ScanAi

-Future project idea not yet made
+Future project to scan lung xrays for signs pnuemonia.
+Plan for it to be done by April 24th.